FreedomBen/openshift-install-checklists/ocp-upi-install-checklist.md

 Last updated for OpenShift 4.6 - November 2, 2020

-For canonical and more detailed information, please see the official docs:  https://docs.openshift.com/container-platform/4.5/installing/installing_bare_metal/installing-bare-metal.html#prerequisites
+For canonical and more detailed information, please see the official docs:  https://docs.openshift.com/container-platform/4.6/welcome/index.html

+For UPI on vSphere:  https://docs.openshift.com/container-platform/4.6/installing/installing_vsphere/installing-vsphere.html

-This blog post can also help explain things in more detail:  https://www.openshift.com/blog/openshift-4-bare-metal-install-quickstart
+This blog post can also help explain things in more detail but do note it is OCP 4.3 (which is close to out of date as I write this on US Election Day, November of 2020):  https://www.openshift.com/blog/installing-ocp-4.3-on-vmware-with-upi

-If there is a conflict between this checklist and the [official docs](https://docs.openshift.com/container-platform/4.5/installing/installing_bare_metal/installing-bare-metal.html#prerequisites), defer to the [official docs](https://docs.openshift.com/container-platform/4.5/installing/installing_bare_metal/installing-bare-metal.html#prerequisites).
+If there is a conflict between this checklist and the [official docs](https://docs.openshift.com/container-platform/4.6/welcome/index.html), defer to the [official docs](https://docs.openshift.com/container-platform/4.6/welcome/index.html).

 ## Pre-requisites